formkiq/docs.formkiq.com/docs/tutorials/Opensearch/opensearch-ssh-tunnel.md

 3. **SSH Tunneling using a Bastion Host**: Set up a bastion host in a public subnet with SSH access allowed from specific IP addresses.
 Then, set up SSH tunneling to forward traffic from a local port to the OpenSearch instance within the private subnet, allowing secure access over SSH.

 Each of these options offers varying levels of security, flexibility, and ease of implementation depending on your specific requirements and infrastructure setup.
-This tutorial will walk through #3 ssh tunneling using a bastion host.
+This tutorial walks through SSH tunneling using a bastion host.

-## What you’ll need
+## Before You Begin

 * Access to a FormKiQ PRO / Enterprise installation with OpenSearch, i.e., the Enhanced Fulltext Search Module
+- Permission to create an EC2 key pair and CloudFormation stack.
+- Network access to SSH into the bastion host.

+## Workflow Overview

+1. Find the OpenSearch Dashboards URL.
+2. Create or select an EC2 key pair.
+3. Deploy the bastion host CloudFormation stack.
+4. Configure a browser SOCKS proxy.
+5. Start the SSH tunnel.
+6. Open OpenSearch Dashboards through the proxy.

-## OpenSearch Dashboard Url
+## Step 1: Find the OpenSearch Dashboard URL

 Visiting the [Amazon OpenSearch console](https://console.aws.amazon.com/aos/home) will allow you to get the internal DNS name of your OpenSearch Dashboards URL.

 ![OpenSearch Dashboard Url](./img/opensearch-dashboard-url.png)

-## AWS Access Key Pairs
+## Step 2: Create an AWS Key Pair

 An AWS Access Key Pair will be required to get access to the bastion host.
 To create an AWS key pair: